hansottowirtz/elpong-js/README.md

 #### Snapshots

-`makeSnapshot(tag)`: Makes a snapshot of the fields and returns a snapshot object, with a `tag`, `time`, `data` and `revert` key.
+`snapshots.make(tag)`: Makes a snapshot of the fields and returns a snapshot object, with a `tag`, `time`, `data` and `revert` key.
 If you call `revert`, the element fields will revert themselves to that snapshot.